-22.3 The third competition number may be placed either on the roof or the bonnet depending on the Team's preference.
-This choice must be notified to the Promoter

-22.4 If it is impossible to identify a Car from its competition numbers by day or by night, it may be stopped by the Race Director or the Clerk of the Course or at the request of the Technical delegate.

-22.5 Each car and Driver must adhere to the Promoter's Graphical Charter for each Competition in terms of the decoration of the car, Driver overalls, as well as the restrictions noted in Article 11.3.
+- 22.3 The third competition number may be placed either on the roof or the bonnet depending on the Team's preference.
+This choice must be notified to the Promoter - 22.4 If it is impossible to identify a Car from its competition numbers by day or by night, it may be stopped by the Race Director or the Clerk of the Course or at the request of the Technical delegate. - 22.5 Each car and Driver must adhere to the Promoter's Graphical Charter for each Competition in terms of the decoration of the car, Driver overalls, as well as the restrictions noted in Article 11.3.
 Any infractions will be reported to the Stewards.
-Refer Appendix 3.

-22.6 Each car and driver must adhere to the Pirelli Graphical Charter issued before the start of the season.
+Refer Appendix 3. - 22.6 Each car and driver must adhere to the Pirelli Graphical Charter issued before the start of the season.
 Any infractions will be reported to the Stewards.
-Please see Appendix 3 and the Appendix to the Graphical Charter and approved by the Promoter.
+Please see Appendix 3 and the Pirelli Appendix to the Graphical Charter which is available to download from the Teams website.

+23. ADMINISTRATIVE CHECKS

+23.1 At each Event, the Secretary of the Event will check the licences of all Teams and Drivers, who must send copies of licences in advance, as well as signing any waivers requested by Motorsport Australia and approved by the Promoter.
 All Competitors and Drivers with a licence issued by an ASN other than Motorsport Australia must have authorisation to compete abroad from their ASN.
 Any Driver or Team failing to complete their administrative checks during the allotted time will be reported to the Stewards.

-23 ADMINISTRATIVE CHECKS

-23.1 At each Event, the Secretary of the Event will check the licences of all Teams and Drivers, who must send copies of licences in advance, as well as signing any waivers requested by Motorsport Australia